Standing spin-wave mode structure and linewidth in partially disordered perpendicularly magnetized sub-micron Permalloy disc arrays: Introduction

 \section{Introduction}

-Understanding the high-frequency dynamics of sub-micron diameter, nanometer thickness magnetic discs is important for applications in data storage \cite{TerrisandThomson2005, Thomsonetal2006,Shawetal2007, Hellwigetal2007, Shawetal2008} and spintronics\cite{Kiselevetal2003, Deacetal2008} technologies.
-There have been a number of recent studies concerned with spin wave mode structure \cite{Jorzicketal1999, GuslienkoandSlavin2000, Jungetalexp2002, Jungetaltheory2002, PolitiandPini2002, Rivkinetal2004, GubbiottietalJAP2006, Giovanninietal2007, RivkinetalPRB2007, RivkinetalJMMM2007, Nevirkovetsetal2008} and linewidths \cite{Schneideretal2007, Kakazeietal2008, Shawetal2009, Rivkinetal2009, Rossetal2010IParXiv} in the in-plane magnetized configuration for such dipole coupled arrays.
-There have also been experimental studies conducted for disc arrays in the perpendicularly magnetized state, with characterization achieved by cavity ferromagnetic resonance \cite{Kakazeietal2004, Kostylevetal2008IEEE} (cavity FMR) and magnetic resonance force microscopy \cite{Mewesetal2006} (MRFM).
-The mode structure in the perpendicularly magnetized geometry can be modelled more easily than in the tangentially magnetized case, because of the cylindrical symmetry of the disc in the axial direction.
+Understanding the high-frequency dynamics of sub-micron diameter, nanometer thickness magnetic discs is important for potential applications in data storage \cite{TerrisandThomson2005,Thomsonetal2006,Shawetal2007,Hellwigetal2007,Shawetal2008} and spintronics \cite{Kiselevetal2003,Deacetal2008} technologies.
+There have been a number of recent studies concerned with spin wave mode structure \cite{Jorzicketal1999,GuslienkoandSlavin2000,JungWatetal2002,Jungetal2002,PolitiandPini2002,Rivkinetal2004,Gubbiottietal2006,Giovanninietal2007,Rivkinetal2007PRB,Rivkinetal2007JMMM,Nevirkovetsetal2008,Semenovaetal2013,Tacchietal2010} and linewidths \cite{Schneideretal2007,Shawetal2009,Rivkinetal2009,Rossetal2010,Kakazeietal2008} in the in-plane magnetized configuration of such dipole coupled arrays.
+There have also been studies conducted for disc arrays in the perpendicularly magnetized state, with characterization achieved by cavity ferromagnetic resonance \cite{Kakazeietal2004,Kostylevetal2008} (FMR) and magnetic resonance force microscopy \cite{Mewesetal2006}.
+More recently, broadband FMR has been used to study highly ordered arrays of micrometer diameter, nanometer thickness discs \cite{Casteletal2012} and nanometer diameter antidots \cite{Balietal2012}.
+The large range of resonant frequencies and fields available by the broadband FMR technique has not yet been utilised to study the mode structure and linewidth in closely packed arrays of dipole-coupled magnetic nanostructures in the perpendicularly saturated state.

-In the cited studies of perpendicularly magnetized arrays the measured spin wave spectra matched well with theoretical predictions, but due to the experimental techniques used this comparison could only take place over limited frequency ranges.
-In addition, only in one of the studies was there an investigation into the effect of array packing on the FMR mode structure.
-In Ref. \onlinecite{Kakazeietal2004}, variation of the pitch along one direction of the square array was found to affect the absolute field positions of the peaks in the spectrum, but not the relative field positions of individual peaks.
-Additionally, none of the studies cited deal with the effect of array packing density on the FMR linewidth in the perpendicularly magnetized geometry.